 An essay that is filled with authenticity and detail is sure to impress the admissions team.

 Conclusion: How to Write the Columbia Supplemental Essays

 Columbia University is a competitive school known to scour through applications to find the strongest candidates for admission.

 Be sure to check your responses thoroughly for grammatical and spelling errors.

-Ask yourself: Have I been specific, honest, and enthusiastic?
+Ask yourself: have I been specific, honest, and enthusiastic?
 Have a friend or family member read your responses to provide feedback on their authenticity.
-You want your supplemental essays to reflect who you are, not who you think admissions officers want to read.
+You want your supplemental essays to reflect who you are, not who you think admissions officers want to read about.

 Finally, before submitting, review your answers for variety.
 Do your responses paint a broad picture of who you are?
-If so, you are ready to send your work onward.
+If so, you are ready to submit your application!

 We wish you the best of luck.
 By following the tips shared above, you’re sure to submit a compelling application.